IBE160/SG-Gruppe-Stavanger/docs/PRD.md

 - **Database Performance:** The database schema and queries must be optimized for performance and scalability, utilizing indexing and efficient data retrieval strategies.
 - **API Rate Limits:** Implement rate limiting for external API calls (e.g., Spoonacular) to manage usage and prevent service interruptions.

+### System
+- **NFR-SYS-1 - System Foundation:** The system shall be built on a maintainable and scalable project foundation.

 ### Accessibility

 - **WCAG Compliance:** The application will aim for WCAG 2.1 AA compliance, ensuring it is usable by individuals with disabilities.